murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 =======================

 As per {{RFC7656}} the generic packetizer will define a Media Packetizer that transforms a single Encoded Stream into one or several RTP packets.
-These RTP packets are sent over the wire to a Media Depacketizer that will reconstruct the Encoded Stream.

  ```
                 Physical Stimulus